F. Ulrich Hartl

 News

-The Max Planck Society awarded Huping Wang with the Otto Hahn Medal for outstanding scientific achievements.
+The Max Planck Society awarded Michael Gropp with the JSPA for outstanding scientific achievements.

-We would like to take this opportunity to congratulate Huping on her award and wish her all the best for her time as a PostDoc. more
+We would like to take this opportunity to congratulate Michael on his award and wish him all the best for his time as a PostDoc. more

 Group Leaders